pExeen/workspace/README.md

 > Should I use `workspace` or `ws`?

-Use `ws`. `workspace` is a binary that powers the `ws` function and sets it up in your shell configuration.
+Use `ws`. `workspace` is the binary that powers the `ws` function and sets it up in your shell configuration.

 > Why do I need to add something to my shell configuration?